Skip to Main Content

 Computer Workstations

 Several computer workstations marked for wheelchair priority access with height-adjustable surfaces are located in the Information Commons, on the first floor of the the library.
+This technology has been generously funded by Student Technology Fees of both UW Bothell and Cascadia College.

 Work Surfaces

 Several electric height-adjustable work surfaces marked for wheelchair priority access are located throughout the library building, on all three floors.
+This technology has been generously funded by Student Technology Fees of both UW Bothell and Cascadia College.

 Circulated Accessible Technology